pcafstockf/ts-pretty/fixtures/one-size-fits-all.md

 But what if you are on a smaller screen, or happen to open the file in a smaller portlet / tab?

-One size does not fit all.
+One size does not fit all!

 It is true that this particular scenario might be prevented by strictly adhering to brace placement.
-It is also true that by carefully reading the code, some might notice that the `if` and the `return` are at the same indentation level, **and** since you are **certain** the code has already been formatted, they can _safely_ assume there is an unseen `return` statement on the right.
+It is also true that by carefully reading the code, some might notice that the `if` and the `return` are at the same indentation level, **and** since they are **certain** the code has already been formatted, they will "safely" assume there is an unseen `return` statement offscreen to the right.

 **But honestly**, do you want to be thinking about how to keep your formatter from degrading the readability of your code when you are 12 layers deep in complex business logic?